jboss-fuse/karaf-quickstarts/custom/README.md

 In studying this quick start you will learn:

-* how to use Karaf's Features Maven plugin to create a new custom Fuse 7 distro
+* how to use Karaf's Maven plugin to create a new custom Fuse 7 distro

 For more information see: